rini1301/pi-shaped-scala-renu-singh/pi-shaped-scala-renu-singh/README.md

 ## Q1.
 What is an Event in Event-Driven Architecture?
 In **Event-Driven Architecture (EDA)**, an *event* is a significant occurrence or change in state that the system recognizes and reacts to.
 Events typically have a clear beginning and carry details about *what happened, when it happened, and relevant context*.

-**Real-World Example: School Bell**
+**Real-World Example: Traffic Signal**
-- **Event:** The bell rings to signal the end of a class period.
+- **Event:** The traffic light turns green.
 - **Reactions:**
-  - Students pack their bags and leave the classroom.
+  - Cars start moving forward.
-  - Teachers prepare for the next class.
+  - Pedestrians wait before crossing.
-  - Hallway monitors supervise student movement.
+  - Traffic cameras record vehicle movement.

-Here, the *bell ringing* is the event, and the actions triggered by it are the responses.
+Here, the *light turning green* is the event, and the actions triggered by it are the responses.

 ---